tytydraco/yessleep/out/The_Letter.md

 "Yusuf it is past your bedtime," I called out to him.

 "Coming dad," he replied.
 I changed into my pajamas and tucked myself in.
 The next day at around 7:00 AM, I woke up and remembered last night.
 I was about to dial the number again until I glanced at my nightstand.
 The alarm clock and dollar bill were back in its place, but there was no sign of the letter.
+Luckily, I had the number listed in my recent calls.
+I called the number.

+"Hello," he said.

+"Hey," I replied.

+"Why is the alarm clock and dollar bill back in its place?"

+"Are you ready ask for something you really want to disappear?" he replied

+"Ok," I said.

+"I want my co-worker Fred to disappear."
+Fred was my least favorite co-worker.
+He was very sassy and loved to brag.
+That's when all of a sudden, the phone hung up.
 I looked at my bed, my wife wasn't there anymore.
-I went to Yusuf's room, he wasn't there anymore.
+I went to Yusuf's room; he wasn't there anymore.
 I scurried downstairs and looked everywhere.
 They were nowhere to be found.
 I looked out the garage window, my BMW was gone.
-Finally, I looked out the living room window and there was a man standing in my front yard looking straight at me.
+Finally, I looked out the living room window and there was Fred standing in my front yard looking straight at me.
 He slowly picked up his cellphone and called me.
+To my horror, it was the same number of the eerie voice guy.
+How did I not recognize his voice?
 I slowly picked up the phone.

 "He- hello?"
 I spoke.

-"You had your chance," he said in his eerie voice and then hung up.
+"You wanted me to disappear?" he said in his eerie voice and then hung up.
 He morphed into a shadow that came straight towards me.
 He held out his hand with 10 sharp claws pointing at me on the other side of the window.
 I watched in horror as he somehow shot them out of his hand, through the glass like a bullet and straight into my neck.
 Everything went black all of a sudden.
 I woke up in a confined space.
 It is pitch black.
 My only source of light is my phone which I am lucky to have right now.
 I've tried calling for help but the location is impossible to trace.
 I am currently typing this from my phone, and I hear creeping footsteps every minute or so getting closer and closer.
 I doubt that I will make it out alive but wish me luck.